awslabs/scale-out-computing-on-aws/docs/workshops/DVCon/modules/01-deploy-env.md

 This automated AWS CloudFormation template deploys a scale-out computing environment in the AWS Cloud.

-1. Sign in to the AWS Management Console and click the link below to launch the scale-out-computing-on-aws AWS CloudFormation template.
+1. Sign in to the AWS Management Console and click the Launch Stack link below to launch the scale-out-computing-on-aws AWS CloudFormation template.

     [**Launch Stack**](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?&templateURL=https://s3.amazonaws.com/solutions-reference/scale-out-computing-on-aws/latest/scale-out-computing-on-aws.template)